 5. Trump’s Sleep Habits:

 Trump’s former doctor, Ronny Jackson, stated that Donald Trump only sleeps 4-5 hours per night.
 That’s far less than the recommended 8 hours of sleep per night.
+Yikes!

 “You know, I’m not a big sleeper.
 I like three hours, four hours, I toss, I turn, I beep-de-beep, I want to find out what’s going on.” – Donald Trump, 2016

 While some scientists believe about 1% of people, called “short sleepers,” only need 5 hours of sleep, we aren’t sure if Trump is part of that group.
-However, we do know that for most people lack of sleep doubles the risk dying from of heart disease.
+However, we do know that for most people lack of sleep doubles the risk of dying from of heart disease.

 Trump’s (Real?)
 Height, Weight, BMI

-Let’s look at Donald Trump’s height and weight for more clues to his health and potential risk of heart attack.
+Let’s look at Donald Trump’s height and weight for more clues to his health and potential risk of a heart attack.

 Trump claims that he is 6′ 3″ and weighs 239 pounds.
-However, many people believe that’s “fuzzy math,” especially after revelations that Trump dictated most of his own medical report for his doctor to write.
+However, many people believe that’s “fuzzy math,”, especially after revelations that Trump dictated most of his own medical report for his doctor to write.
 (Um, really!?)